carbon-language/carbon-lang/llvm/docs/CMake.rst

 -------------------------------

 Here are some of the CMake variables that are used often, along with a brief explanation and LLVM-specific notes.
-For full documentation, check the CMake docs or execute ``cmake --help-variable VARIABLE_NAME``.
+For full documentation, consult the CMake manual, or execute ``cmake --help-variable VARIABLE_NAME``.

 **CMAKE_BUILD_TYPE**:STRING
-  Sets the build type for ``make`` based generators.
+  Sets the build type for ``make``-based generators.
 Possible values are Release, Debug, RelWithDebInfo and MinSizeRel.
-On systems like Visual Studio the user sets the build type with the IDE settings.
+If you are using an IDE such as Visual Studio, you should use the IDE settings to set the build type.

 **CMAKE_INSTALL_PREFIX**:PATH
-  Path where LLVM will be installed if "make install" is invoked or the "INSTALL" target is built.
+  Path where LLVM will be installed if "make install" is invoked or the "install" target is built.

 **LLVM_LIBDIR_SUFFIX**:STRING
   Extra suffix to append to the directory where libraries are to be